JanVerderber/multiple-session-csrf-registration-login/README.md

 - Users can change their password using /change-password
 - Multiple sessions so users can have more sessions (Login from different clients)
 - CSRF protection
+- The app checks session and CSRF tokens for expiration